Making Editorial Decisions in a Copyedit

 We have to make a decision and then implement it.

-In development, we don’t worry too much about authorial intention: we see what’s on the page and respond to that.
+In developmental editing, we don’t worry too much about authorial intention: we see what’s on the page and respond to that.
 Instead of having queries that say something like, “Do you mean for Malcolm to come across as so aggressive?” (which is an intention question), we have queries that say something like, “Malcolm is coming across as quite aggressive here.
 It may turn readers off to the character.
 Another way to show his frustration is to have him start an argument instead of punching the wall.
 This would make him less unlikeable to readers.”

 This approach is more problematic in copyediting because the author is expecting us to actually make the necessary changes: “Did you mean to repeat this word here?” is just as problematic in CE as it is in DE.